Samiel19/bookmark_collector/README.md

         For deploy:

-        - Put docker-compose.yml and bookmark_collector_start.sh is same dir
+        - Put docker-compose.yml and bookmark_collector_start.sh is same directory

-        - Run bookmark_collector_start.sh
+        - Go to this dir and run bash bookmark_collector_start.sh in terminal

         - While first start script will collect staticfiles and makemigrations/migration.
         After this, can add superuser in terminal for using /admin endpoint